tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/3/LessonPlan.md

   > Data analyst with a passion and talent for machine learning, application building, algorithm analysis, and analytical skills.
 Specializes in finance and analytic trends ranging from startups to Fortune 500 companies, including Bank of America and Google.
 Creative thinker with a love for finance who hopes to help any company make data-driven decisions that are best for product growth.

-* **Work experience:** Students might have questions about how to word their previous work experience onto a LinkedIn profile.
+* **Work experience:** Students might have questions about how to word their previous work experience in their LinkedIn profile.
 This answer will vary based on the type of student.

   * Transitioning from a different career: A student who is completely new to the FinTech industry is going to want to focus on the projects that are being done in class as their professional background.
-While interviewing, they can refer to their classroom projects as projects.
+While interviewing, they can refer to their classroom projects as experience.

   * Previous FinTech experience: An experienced student will want to add to the skill set already on their LinkedIn profiles by highlighting projects and emphasizing new technologies they might not have previously included.
 They also might want to add sentences that revolve around a passion for finance.